Skip to content

 No data stewardship

-Having no one accountable for data quality.
+No one is accountable for data quality.
 Everyone assumes someone else is handling it.
 Quality degrades over time as users find workarounds and integrations inject bad data.

 Over-trusting source systems